A Course in Interacting Particle Systems: Further results

 \section{Further results}

 In the present section we collect a number of technical results of a general nature that will be needed in later chapters.
-On a first reading, readers are adviced to skip the present section and refer back to specific results when the need arises.
+On a first reading, readers are advised to skip the present section and refer back to specific results when the need arises.
 The only result of the present section that is perhaps of some intrinsic value is Theorem~\ref{T:Fellim} which together with Corollary~\ref{C:Partlim} below implies that the transition probabilities of interacting particle systems on infinite lattices can be approximated by those on finite lattices, something that we have been using implicitly when doing simulations.
+An alternative way to see this is to use Proposition~\ref{P:fincon} that we have already proved.

 Let $E$ be a compact metrizable space.
-By definition, a collection of functions $\Hi\sub\Ci(E)$ is \emph{distribution determining} if
+By definition, a collection of functions $\Hi\sub\Ci(E)$ is \emph{distribution determining} if for probability measures $\mu,\nu$ on $E$

 We say that $\Hi$ \emph{separates points} if for all $x,y\in E$ such that $x\neq y$, there exists an $f\in\Hi$ such that $f(x)\neq f(y)$.
 We say that $\Hi$ is \emph{closed under products} if $f,g\in\Hi$ implies $fg\in\Hi$.